 - The work is diverse and varied.
 In some cases, work may be stressful and confrontational, sometimes requiring police help, especially when enforcing regulations.

-- EHPs are expected to be smartly dressed, although it may be necessary to wear protective clothing on some sites.
+- You'll be expected to dress smartly, although it may be necessary to wear protective clothing on some sites.

-- Opportunities exist throughout the UK in most large towns and cities.
-Overseas work or travel is uncommon, although there are opportunities for EHPs to obtain employment abroad.
+- Opportunities exist throughout the UK, in most large towns and cities.
+Overseas work or travel is uncommon, although there are opportunities for EHPs to find employment abroad.

 - For the majority of posts, the role will involve travel within the working day, although absence from home overnight is uncommon.

-To become a qualified environmental health practitioner (EHP) you must obtain an honours degree (BSc) or postgraduate degree (MSc) in environmental health, from a university accredited by the CIEH.
-This applies to England, Wales and Northern Ireland, in Scotland it is the Royal Environmental Health Institute of Scotland (REHIS).
+To become a qualified EHP, you must obtain an honours degree or Masters in environmental health from a university accredited by the Chartered Institute of Environmental Health (CIEH).
+This applies to England, Wales and Northern Ireland - in Scotland, it's the Royal Environmental Health Institute of Scotland (REHIS).

 Accredited courses are available in full time, part time or integrated/sandwich formats.
 Study is combined with work-based learning plus professional assessments after graduating, before becoming a fully qualified EHP.

-Graduates with at least a second class honours degree in another subject, or whom have equivalent qualifications and experience, may be able to enrol on an accredited postgraduate MSc course.
-Candidates are usually expected to hold a degree in a science-based discipline or a subject closely related to environmental health.
+If you have at least a second class honours degree in another subject, or equivalent qualifications and experience, you may be able to enrol on an accredited postgraduate MSc course.
+To do this, you'll usually need a degree in a science-based discipline or a subject closely related to environmental health.

-For a list of accredited foundation, BSc and MSc courses see the CIEH website.
-Search for postgraduate courses in environmental health.
+For a list of accredited courses, search for postgraduate courses in environmental health.